sunilv3/OWAPS-TOP-10-2021/README.md

 **Question 3:**<code>Using SSRF, make the application send the request to your AttackBox instead of the secure file storage.
 Are there any API keys in the intercepted request?</code><br>
 **Answer:** <code>THM{Hello_Im_just_an_API_key}</code>

-**Question 2:**<code>Going the Extra Mile: There's a way to use SSRF to gain access to the site's admin area.
+**Question 4:**<code>Going the Extra Mile: There's a way to use SSRF to gain access to the site's admin area.
 Can you find it? </code><br>
-**note:**You won't need this flag to progress in the room.
+**note:** You won't need this flag to progress in the room.
 You are expected to do some research in order to achieve your goal.
 **Answer:** No Need To Answer